Home Affairs (horse): 2021/22: three-year-old season

 After a six-month break, Home Affairs won first-up in the Heritage Stakes at Rosehill.
 He next took part in The Everest when finishing 9th behind Nature Strip.

 Two weeks later he took part in the Coolmore Stud Stakes at Flemington.
 This would prove to be the horses first Group One victory, winning by a dominant margin of 3 lengths.
 Jockey McDonald said after the race, "He was electric today, nothing could keep up with him."

 Four months later on the 19 February 2022, Home Affairs started in the Black Caviar Lightning at Flemington.
-The favourite in the race Nature Strip suffered severe interference at the start of the race, which allowed Home Affairs to win the by a margin of a short-half-head from Nature Strip.
+The favourite in the race Nature Strip suffered severe interference at the start of the race, which allowed Home Affairs to win by a short-half-head from Nature Strip.

 On the 12 March 2022, Home Affairs contested the Newmarket Handicap at Flemington over 1,200 metres.
 The colt finished in a disappointing 9th place.
 Jockey James McDonald said after the race of the performance, "He ran super under the big weight.
 He tried his heart out."

 Home Affairs then started favourite in the Platinum Jubilee Stakes at Royal Ascot.
 He finished in 20th position and was retired from racing to start his breeding career.